zhaohuic/Docs/docs/Software/CFD/fluent.md

 soft = df.query('Software == "fluent" | Software == "ANSYS"')
 print(soft.to_markdown(index=False))
 ```
-## Using Fluent
+## Application Information, Documentation
 To use Fluent on cluster, Users need to prepare the case using ANSYS on their local machine first.
 Please [download](https://njit.instructure.com/courses/8519/assignments/128626) ANSYS and follow the [instructions](https://ist.njit.edu/ansys-installation-instructions) to install ANSYS on your local machine.

+## Using Fluent
-Once you install ANSYS on local machine, prepare the fluent case (meshing, setting boundary conditions) and save the case and data in `.cas` and `.dat` format respectively.
+To use Fluent in cluster, users first need to prepare the fluent case (meshing, setting boundary conditions) on their local machine  and save the case and data in `.cas` and `.dat` format respectively.
 If you are running transient problem and want to save the data at particular timestep or time interval, please see the steps below.

 * Go to `Calculation Activities` option in the left pane and double-click the `Autosave (Every  Flow Time)` option, you will notice a separate dialogue box `Autosave`, where you need to specify how frequently you want to save the data, you can choose eiter `timestep` or `Flow Time` interval.
 In the `File name` option you need to specify the subdirectory where you want to save the data and the case name.
 In the example shown below the subdirectory is `data` and the problem name is heatpipe.
 You need to make sure to create the subdirectoy (`data` in this example) in the cluster where you want to intend to submit the job script.